Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: claudialauhof, Pixabay

 Wire fencing is one of the cheapest types of fencing that is adequate for horses.
-It’s also very easy to install, making it even more affordable for most people.
+It’s also easy to install, making it even more affordable for most people.
 Granted, it’s one of the weaker fencing methods, and horses will often lean on wire fencing and cause it to lose shape.
-Additionally, wire fencing has some of the worst visibility of any fencing on our list, and if your horse runs into it at full speed, it could spell disaster.
-For these reasons, wire fencing is often combined with PVC or wood fencing to provide more visibility, and with electric fencing to prevent horses from leaning on it.
+Additionally, wire fencing has some of the worst visibility of any fencing on this list, and if your horse runs into it at full speed, it could spell disaster.
+For these reasons, wire fencing is often combined with PVC or wood fencing to provide more visibility, along with electric fencing to prevent horses from leaning on it.

 Pros